ceejbot/rust-emitter/README.md

 ## API

+### Re-exports

+Numbat points are BTreeMaps:

+`pub type Point<'a> = BTreeMap<&'a str, serde_json::Value>`

+### Functions

 `numbat::emitter()`

 Get the singleton emitter for use with any of the below functions (aside from `new()`).

-`numbat::Emitter::new(tmpl: BTreeMap<&'e str, Value>, app: &str)`
+`numbat::Emitter::new(tmpl: Point, app: &str)`

-Takes a map with defaults to use for *all* emitted metrics (can be empty), and the name of the app.
+Takes a template point with defaults to use for *all* emitted metrics (can be empty), and the name of the app.
 The name of the app *will* be used as a prefix for all emitted metrics.
-E.g., if your app is named `tiger` and you emit a metric named `bite`, it'll be sent to the collector as `tiger.bite`.
+E.g., if your app is named `tiger` and you emit a metric with name field `bite`, it'll be sent to the collector as `tiger.bite`.

 `connect(uri: &str)`

 You must call this before your metrics go anywhere.
 Takes a URI of the form `tcp://hostname:portnum`.
-Everything is treated as TCP at the moment, so udp numbat collectors are useless with this.
+Everything is treated as TCP at the moment, so udp numbat collectors are useless with this library.

-`emit(mut BTreeMap<&str, serde_json::Value>)`
+`emit(mut Point)`

 Emit a full numbat metric, with as many tags as you wish.
 The `time` and `value` fields will be filled in if you do not provide them.
 Behaves like the [javascript numbat emitter](https://github.com/numbat-metrics/numbat-emitter#events).
 (If it doesn't, that's a bug!)